VeyDlin/instant-character-node/README.md

 # Instant Character
+> [!WARNING]
+> This node is still under development and not yet functional

 This node integrates [InstantCharacter](https://github.com/Tencent/InstantCharacter) — a character-consistent image generator by Tencent Hunyuan — into the [InvokeAI](https://github.com/invoke-ai/InvokeAI) workflow.